theshevon/COMP10001/Tutorial Notes & Slides/week3_notes.md

      * Can be used with:
        * int `5 // 3 = 1`
        * float `13.0 // 6.0 = 2.0`
-     * If at least one of the data type of one of the values is a float, then the data type of the result will also be a float
+     * If at least one of the data type of one of the values is a float, then the data type of the result will also be a float<br/><br/>
+   * Note: You can't mix strings and numeric types for addition and subtraction.
+Doing so will result in an array.<br/><br/>
+* **What does it mean for an operator to be overloaded?**<br />It means that the operator can work with multiple data types.
+Its behaviour varies between different data types (eg. With numeric types, `+` results in addition, but with strings, it results in concatentation)